LogtalkDotOrg/logtalk.org/_pages/tools.md

 -	Specify multiple pack versions
 -	Work with minimal specifications for registries and packs
 -	Define, save, and restore virtual environments (registries/packs setups)
+-	Lock files for deterministic installs and CI/CD reproducibility

 There's also an [index](https://github.com/LogtalkDotOrg/pack-registries) of public pack registries.
 This tool can be used not only for Logtalk packs but also for Prolog packs.